What is the gpresult Command? How to Use It Effectively

 1. Open Command Prompt:

-• Alternatively, search for Command Prompt in the Start Menu and open it.
+2. Alternatively, you can find Command Prompt by searching in the Start Menu and opening it from there.

 Common gpresult Commands